 The movie Now and Then has a very Stand by Me feel, but you won’t find Castle Rock on this list due to its tendency to unleash unspeakable evil and tragedy in its many incarnations.
 With Savannah, Georgia filling in as Shelby, Indiana (which is a real town but looks nothing like the movie version), you get that good southern weather with a friendly midwestern vibe.

-The town’s cookie-cutter image provides a summer oasis for four teen girls coming into their own while investigating an old tragedy and dealing with their own past and present struggles.
+The town’s cookie-cutter idyllic image, with its identical homes equipped with gaslight lanterns in every yard, provides a summer oasis for four teen girls coming into their own while investigating an old tragedy and dealing with their own past and present struggles.
 There is just enough to do in this town that you won’t get bored.
-It has a drive-in theater, a ball field, a soda shop, a psychic medium, a cemetery for late night séances, and plenty of suburban and country roads to ride your bike through.
+It has a drive-in theater, a ball field, a soda shop, a psychic medium, a cemetery for late-night séances, and plenty of suburban and country roads to ride your bike through.

 Woodsboro, CA – Scream (1996)

 Serving as the location for a slasher movie might make you wonder why anyone would want to live in Woodsboro, especially if you are a teen who fits the bill of a classic horror movie victim.
-But remove the psycho killers from the picture, and you have a spacious, upper middle class town which features the isolation of a rural landscape but with all of the modern conveniences and mindsets of the mid-90’s.
+But remove the psycho killers from the picture, and you have a spacious, upper-middle-class town that features the isolation of a rural landscape but with all of the modern conveniences and mindsets of the mid-90s.